apancutt/deploy-aws-s3-cloudfront/README.md

 Objects can be soft-deleted using an [S3 Object Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) expiration rule.

 This feature can be enabled using the `--soft-delete` option.
 When enabled, objects are not deleted from S3 but are instead tagged for later removal by a lifecycle rule.
-The lifecycle rule is created automatically if one with the same `--soft-delete-lifecycle-id` does not exist (default is `Soft-Delete`).
+The lifecycle rule is created using the `create-soft-delete-lifecycle` tool (usage below).

 The installed rule will automatically delete objects that are both tagged for deletion and have expired.
 The expiration time is relative to the object creation date, in days.